A read-aloud of this story https://anchor.fm/ann-frailey/episodes/Trust-Me-esf847

 Eric peered through hooded, yellow eyes.
 His lithe, perfectly toned body stood at attention with his hands clasped serenely behind his back.
 He studied his boss, Simms, with absolute composure.
-Nothing could surprise him—he was a master of self-control trusted no one.
+Nothing could surprise him—he was a master of self-control and trusted no one.

 Simms, a human with more replacement parts than he liked to admit, could not hide his boxy shape, though he tried.
 His hair, though not his own, appeared thick and black, while his olive skin tone complimented the wine-colored shirt and trousers he wore.
 A gold pendant hung at his neck while his bejeweled fingers flashed with color.